mevex/GE1_Assignment/README.md

 Games Engines 1 Assignment - Enzo Valentino Cristofaro D19123746

 ## Description
 The project consists of a "The Binding of Isaac" dungeon style generator.
-Basically, the dungeon will be made out of tile-based rooms that are going to be procedurally generated using multiple layers of Perlin noise for the floor and the obstacles inside the room.
+Basically, the dungeon will be made out of tile-based rooms that are going to be procedurally generated using Perlin noise for the floor and the obstacles inside the room.

-There will also be enemies with different behaviours and simple AI.
+I am very proud of the entire project, but particulary about the fact that can support different room sizes and tile resolution.
+This can be achieved by changing the size in the camera script and the resolution in the floor generator script.

 ## Resources
 * TheHappieCat - How Procedurally Generated Terrain Works